patrickt/yamlkit/README.markdown

 It is still very preliminary, but can parse YAML and emit some Cocoa data structures.

 Thanks to:

 * Laurent Sansonetti for the idea and encouragement
 * The LibYAML team
+* Sebastian Nowicki for bringing this project back from the dead